isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ![Image of where to enter application name and display name](assets/AWNjs_11.png)

-After the application is created, we can select it from the list and click on *Configure OAuth for Application*.
+After the application is created, you can select it from the list and click on *Configure OAuth for Application*.
 Select the options.
 In the Redirect URL, enter the URL for your application.
 You can enter multiple URLs here.
-For the application we’re testing, the value is:
+For the application you’re testing, the value is:

 ```
 http://localhost:3000/signed-in